 Upon request from enterprises, JISHA also provides on-site training programs on chemical substances and machinery/equipment.

-Table 2 shows the training courses on control of chemical substances, and safety management of machinery and equipment held in fiscal 2013.
+Table 2 shows the training courses on control of chemical substances, and safety management of machinery and equipment held in fiscal 2014.

-Table 2: Training Courses on Control of Chemical Substances and Safety Management of Machinery and Equipment in Fiscal 2013
+Table 2: Training Courses on Control of Chemical Substances in Fiscal 2014